gist-rs/anyrag/crates/lib/README.md

 This crate provides the core logic for a comprehensive natural language data interaction and Retrieval-Augmented Generation (RAG) platform.
 Its main functionalities include:

 1.  **Knowledge Base RAG Pipeline:** A complete system for building a self-improving knowledge base from diverse sources (web pages, PDFs, text, structured sheets) and answering questions using an advanced, multi-stage hybrid search model.
-2.  **GitHub Code Example RAG Pipeline:** A specialized system to crawl public Git repositories, intelligently extract versioned code examples, and use them as a foundation for a powerful code-centric RAG.
-3.  **Natural Language to Data:** Translating prompts into executable queries for data warehouses like Google BigQuery.
+2.  **Natural Language to Data:** Translating prompts into executable queries for data warehouses like Google BigQuery.

 It uses a pluggable AI provider for NLP and integrates with both remote (BigQuery) and local (SQLite) storage backends.
 This library is the foundation of the `anyrag` workspace and is used by the `anyrag-server` and `anyrag-cli` crates.